ymju86/ymju86.github.io/_posts/2022-02-02-CausalInferenceFramework.md

 ---
-title: "Causal Inference Framework"
+title: "A Comprehensive Causal Inference Framework for Business Questions"
 toc: true
 toc_sticky: true
 toc_label: Contents
 category: "Causal Inference"
+math: true
 ---

-# A Comprehensive Causal Inference Framework for Business Questions

 Below is a structured process you can follow to tackle a business question using causal inference methods.
 This framework builds on standard econometric and causal inference principles while remaining adaptable to the specifics of any business problem.